-2.1 The role of the IME Phase 2 Officer in the IME Phase 2 Programme
+2.1 The role of the Training Team Leader in the IME Phase 2 Programme

-While the incumbent-curate relationship is the primary context of training, the diocesan IME Phase 2 Officer and AIME Officer have oversight of the curates' development from ordination through to the end of curacy.
+While the incumbent-curate relationship is the primary context of training, the Training Team Leader and AIME Officer have oversight of the curates' development from ordination through to the end of curacy.
 They have a role in the curates training, assessment and pastoral care.